 What is a GEDCOM file?

-The GEDCOM file format was created by The Church of Jesus Christ of Latter-day Saints (aka the Mormon church) as a means of transferring family tree data from one genealogical website or software to another.
+The GEDCOM file format was created by The Church of Jesus Christ of Latter-day Saints (aka the Mormon church), which runs free family history website FamilySearch, as a means of transferring family tree data from one genealogical website or software to another.
 GEDCOM is an acronym for Genealogical Data Communication and the original GEDCOM file specification was released in 1984 with the latest version, GEDCOM 7.0 released in 2021.

 All major family history software products and websites support the GEDCOM file format.
 This means that if you have your family tree stored on a website or you have created it using standard family tree building software, then you should be able to export your tree easily to upload it elsewhere.